david-fried/PY-MSSQL-Handler/README.md

 # SQL-Handlers

-Used to perform SQL CRUD operations.
-The SQLHandlers.py file contains the bulk of the code.
-The SQLHandlers have been used with MS SQL Server.
-Adjustments may be necessary for other SQL dialects (e.g., Oracle).
+Used to assist with performing MS SQL CRUD operations with Python.
+Uses Pandas, Pyodbc, and SQLAlchemy libraries.